 New Limit - Special Ovid Filters for Embase

 Ovid has recently made available a number of search filters based on recommended searches from the Europe Medicines Agency, Cochrane and published hedges from expert users.
-Limits will be available for the following topics and special situations: Adverse effects, Children, Elderly, Pregnancy, and Humans only (removes records about animals).
+Limits will be available within the database search for the following topics and special situations: Adverse effects, Children, Elderly, Pregnancy, and Humans only (removes records about animals).

 Published Search Filter for UK research - Medline and Embase